dward2/BME547/Lectures/databases.md

 to use `pymodm`, visit the [installations_mac.md](../Resources/installations_mac.md#ssl-or-certificate-errors) page for a potential fix.

-:eyes: On Windows, if you get an error similar to `pymongo.errors.ServerSelectionTimeoutError:...[SSL:CERTIFICATE_VERIFY_ERROR]...`, import the `ssl` module and then add `ssl_cert_reqs=ssl.CERT_NONE`to the `connect` command as so:
+:eyes: On Windows or macOS, if you get an error similar to `pymongo.errors.ServerSelectionTimeoutError:...[SSL:CERTIFICATE_VERIFY_ERROR]...`, import the `ssl` module and then add `ssl_cert_reqs=ssl.CERT_NONE`to the `connect` command as so: